arangodb/velocypack/Jason_plan.md

 on whether the byte at address A+1 is non-zero or zero.
 The index table resides at the end of the space occupied by the value, just before the number of subvalues information.
 As a special case the empty array has A[1] set to 2 and no length information is needed.
+Note that an array with just a single member is always of type 0x04, since all its subvalues have the same length.

 The number of subvalues is either stored as a single byte (last byte in item, possible values 0x01 to 0xff) containing the number N of entries,